sillevl/course-software-engineering/the_progress_of_abstraction/the_progress_of_abstraction.md

 ![Shape Inheritance](shape_inheritance_2.png)

 You can change existing behavior that is different from that of the base class.
 This is also known as _overriding_ a function.
-You simple create a new definition for the function in the derived class.
+You simply create a new definition for the function in the derived class.

 When working with type hierarchies:

-* The object is often treated not as the specific type, but as its baste type
+* The object is often treated not as the specific type, but as its base type
 * This allows for code that does not depend on specific types
 * Such code is unaffected by the addition of new types
 *